JeremyJamesL/algolia-se-test/answers.md

 Hi George,

 Thank you for reaching out.
-I have given definition of each of the concepts below for you:
+I have given definitions of each of the concepts below for you:

 ### Records: